Somewhere along our journey of starting iodine, we’re going to come across a fundamental question. How much iodine do I take?

 Read more about my experience with low and slow vs high dose iodine at whyiodine.com/low-and-slow

 High dose iodine

-I think the amount of iodine it takes to be high dose for each person depends how many toxins they have tucked away.
-But the general idea is starting at 50mg of Lugols.
-But even starting above 12.5mg is still pretty high dose.
+I think the amount of iodine it takes to be high dose for each person depends on how many toxins they have tucked away.
+The general idea of high-dose is starting at 50mg of Lugols.
+But even starting above 12.5mg is still a pretty high.

-I have a feeling high dose iodine is able to dislodge toxins vai additional gene activity as well as apoptosis, and wrap them in fat.
+I have a feeling high-dose iodine is able to dislodge toxins via additional gene activity as well as apoptosis and wrap them in fat.
 I think as we continue to take that amount of iodine, we’re able to hold onto those toxins suspended in fat.
-This may come in handy at clearing a specific issue, possibly helping us clean up situations that may otherwise require invasive interventions.
+This may come in handy at clearing a specific issue, possibly helping us clean up situations that are draining our energy or could otherwise require invasive interventions.